 Here’s one more piece of the past to share and this is such a gem!
 This picture was taken at the Beka Rigid Heddle Conference in 1980.
 There’s Betty with Adele Cahlander looking at Betty’s then recently published book Textures and Patterns for the Rigid Heddle Loom.
 Again, if you have been following this blog you will know my high regard for the work of Adele Cahlander and understand why I so love this picture.
 Look at Adele Cahlander’s woven neck piece.
 Betty has recently republished a revised edition of her Textures and Patterns…. book.

-Betty was my assistant at the backstrap weaving workshop we had in Linda Hendrickson’s studio in Portland.
-Linda generously offered her lovely space to the ten participants and gave me a place to stay.
+Betty was with us at the backstrap weaving gathering we had in Linda Hendrickson’s studio in Portland.
+Linda generously offered her lovely space to the participants and gave me a place to stay.

 Here’s the workshop group after two days of backstrap weaving…